-This year, the federal Age Discrimination in Employment Act (ADEA) turns 50.
-Enacted in 1967, the law prohibits employers with 20 or more full-time workers from discriminating against anyone 40 and older.
+The federal Age Discrimination in Employment Act (ADEA), enacted in 1967, prohibits employers with 20 or more full-time workers from discriminating against anyone 40 and older.
 The actions covered by the ADEA are broad, and include hiring, firing, layoffs, compensation, promotion, benefits and training.
 It also bars harassment based on age, as well as mandatory retirement ages, with some exceptions – such as commercial pilots and public safety employees.

 Despite the fact that the ADEA has been in force for 50 years, age-based discrimination and harassment are still far too prevalent in this country.
 At a recent public meeting on the issue held by the Equal Employment Opportunity Commission, experts discussed how “age discrimination and stereotypes about older workers continue to channel older workers out of the workforce, limiting further economic growth.”

 During the meeting, speakers pointed to a survey conducted this year by the American Association of Retired Persons (AARP) that revealed almost two-thirds of workers aged 55-64 believe their age has been a barrier to finding work.
 They also discussed a 2015 study from the National Bureau of Economic Research Disability Research Center that found rampant hiring discrimination against older workers.

 One of the main reasons that age discrimination happens is that employers believe, wrongly, in stereotypes about older workers.
 They may feel employees in their late 40s will start to lose their edge as they get older.
 Some might believe older workers are more likely to be resistant to change and less able to adapt to new technology than employees in their 20s or 30s.